 The temptation is always there to save money and buy someone’s used equipment off the internet.
 If you do, it is important to keep in mind the aforementioned points.
 The gear you are buying was selected for the original owner, their preferences, fit and diving habits.
-Does this suit your needs?
+Does this meet your needs?

 If you do decide to buy used equipment we highly recommend you bring it in to be inspected by a dive professional to make sure it is still safe to dive.
-If you are considering buying used dive equipment and want to get our advice on the gear you are buying feel free to contact us, we will be happy to tell you if the gear is current, the costs of bringing it to dive worthy standards and the comparable costs of getting similar new gear.
+If you are considering buying used dive equipment and want to get our advice on the gear you are buying, feel free to contact us.
+We will be happy to tell you if the gear is current, the costs of bringing it to dive worthy standards, and the comparable costs of getting similar new gear.
 We are here to help and take pride in being a source of information to help you make informed choices.

 Warranties are essential

 An often overlooked aspect of purchasing dive gear is that of the warranty.
 It is important to keep your gear in excellent working condition and the best way to do that is to ensure that whatever gear you buy comes with a manufacturer warranty and that you are covered in the country in which you live and service your equipment.
-If you have any questions on warranties, again, feel free to contact us and we will be happy to let you know if the products you are considering will still have valid warranties.
-All products sold by Dive World are by major brands and come with full manufacturer warranties and some items are even eligible for in house warranties.
+If you have any questions on warranties, feel free to contact us and we will be happy to let you know if the products you are considering will still have valid warranties.
+All products sold by Dive World are by major brands and come with full manufacturer warranties and some items are even eligible for in-house warranties.

 Turn to the experts